SCADA or Control system?

 CTE pursues this goal in its daily work: to provide customers with the solution they need.

-Functionally, a SCADA is in no way inferior to a control system.
-From alarm reporting systems, data archives and audit trails to user and authorisation management and batch control, its offer is comprehensive.
-For successful and efficient implementation, however, more attention must be paid to the execution phase than is the case with a control system.
-Once the structure (preferably in accordance with ISA88), actuators and sensors have been defined for the control system, many software objects can be created in one step using generators thanks to modularity.
-In SCADA, this requires several steps, as the control part must be configured separately from SCADA.
+In terms of functionality, a SCADA system is in no way inferior to a process control system.
+It offers everything from alarm systems, data archives, and audit trails to user and access management, as well as batch control.
+However, for a successful and efficient implementation, the execution phase requires more attention than is typically the case with a process control system.
+While in a control system, the structure (ideally in accordance with ISA-88—What is ISA-88?ISA-88 is an international standard for batch processes and continuous plants.
+It enables modular, scalable, and reusable automation), actuators, and sensors are defined, the modularity allows many software objects to be created in a single step using generators.
+In SCADA, this requires several steps, as the control part must be configured separately from the SCADA system.

 SCADA Benefits